 Popular men’s casual attire during the 1920s included plus fours – a baggy type of trouser that ended 4 inches below the knee (hence the term ‘plus four’).
 These were also available as plus twos, or plus sixes – the higher the number, the more the fabric would bag out over the hem.

-These were worn when shooting or golfing, and crossed the divide from leisurewear to casual wear thanks in part to The Prince of Wales.
-He often wore plus fours whilst golfing, and was even known to wear extravagant plus twenties –‘HRH was dressed in plus twenties with vivid azure socks’ – p99, In Their Fashion, The Windsor Style, Suzy Menkes.
+These were worn when shooting or golfing, and crossed the divide from leisurewear to casual wear thanks in part to the Prince of Wales.
+He often wore plus fours while golfing, and was even known to wear extravagant plus twenties –‘HRH was dressed in plus twenties with vivid azure socks’ – In Their Fashion: The Windsor Style, Suzy Menkes.

 The Duke’s impeccable style created a stir in the fashion world, catching the attention of Chanel – who then based some of her costumes for the ballet Le Train Bleu (which I have also mentioned previously in my Vintage Inspired Swimwear article) on his excellent fashion taste.